 The above components were fitted into a scrap bodyshell, together with a new instrument pack (from a Honda Beat, looking more like a motorcycle instrument pack).
 A new interior design using Wyn’s sketches translated into a full-sized clay interior model, constructed inside the scrap bodyshell.
-A fiberglass ‘negative’ mould was taken off the clay, from which a ‘positive’ fiberglass fascia was made.
+A fibreglass ‘negative’ mould was taken off the clay, from which a ‘positive’ fibreglass fascia was made.
 This was trimmed and installed to give a complete interior buck.

 Clay Stage 1

 Clay Stage 2

 Clay Stage 3

 Final Clay Stage

 A senior management presentation was set up in the showroom at Canley.
 Exhibits were shown, along with a slideshow presentation showing their construction, the product strategy, test results, etc. Wyn created some lovely vehicle sketches and cartoons to illustrate the handout brochure.